csprasad/MacOSToolbarDemo/README.md

 ![Custom Toolbar Demo](screenshot.png)

 ## Initial Implementation (Single-File Approach)
-Initially, the toolbar was implemented inside `ContentView.swift` without separation of concerns:
+Initially, the toolbar was implemented inside `ContentView.swift` without separation of concerns, It is designed to appear beside the window control buttons, similar to Xcode’s toolbar:

 ```swift
 struct ContentView: View {